 Herman was exonerated in 2009 after spending 3 years on Florida's death row.

-He currently resides in Florida where he works with at-risk youth.
-Herman is on the Board of Witness to Innocence and also speaks across the U.S. and internationally; he has given talks in Italy and Belgium.
+Herman currently resides in Florida where he works with at-risk youth.
+He is the Board Secretary of Witness to Innocence, on the Board of Directors of Floridians for Alternatives to the Death Penalty and is an Ambassador for Represent Justice.
+He hosts the online show "Cruel Justice" where he interviews guests on topics related to criminal justice reform.
+He speaks across the U.S. and internationally and has given talks in Italy and Belgium.

 "The book is based on interviews with 10 Americans who have all been affected by wrongful convictions and the death penalty."